 The authors of this blog are members of the Corporate/Securities practice of Olshan Frome Wolosky LLP.
 Since our founding, this firm has been distinguished by responsive, independent and client-focused legal services provided by lawyers with a profound commitment to the companies they serve.
 This blog is an outgrowth of this representation of our clients in a wide range of capital market transactions.

-Corporate partner Kenneth Silverman and litigation partner Kerrin Klein published an article in the Securities Regulation Law Journal, Summer 2024 ed. entitled “Quarterly Survey of SEC Rulemaking and Major Court Decisions.”
-The article reviews the SEC’s rulemaking activities and other decisions relating to federal securities laws from January 1, 2024 through March 31, 2024.
-“This quarter,” the authors write, “the SEC proposed one new rule and approved nine final rules.
-In relevant part, the final and proposed rules continue the SEC’s trend of increasing the scope of information available to investors.
-The highlights of this latest round of rulemaking are the changes to SPAC regulations and the hotly contested climate-risk disclosures.”
+Olshan Corporate partner Kenneth Silverman and Litigation partner Kerrin Klein published an article in the Securities Regulation Law Journal, Spring 2026 ed. entitled “Quarterly Survey of SEC Rulemaking and Major Court Decisions.”
+The article reviews the SEC’s rulemaking activities and court decisions relating to federal securities laws from October 1, 2025 through December 31, 2025.

-Corporate partner Kenneth Silverman and litigation partner Kerrin Klein published an article in the Securities Regulation Law Journal, Spring 2024 ed. entitled “Quarterly Survey of SEC Rulemaking and Major Court Decisions.”
-The article reviews the SEC’s rulemaking activities and other decisions relating to federal securities laws from October 1, 2023 through December 31, 2023.
-“This quarter,” the authors write, “the SEC proposed one new rule and approved eight final rules.
-In relevant part, the SEC’s latest round of rulemaking largely targets reforms to the 1934 Act to increase regulatory oversight and promote market fairness for all participants.
-The most significant rule affects investors’ beneficial ownership reporting obligations.”
+Corporate partner Kenneth Silverman and litigation partner Kerrin Klein published an article in the Securities Regulation Law Journal, Winter 2025 ed. entitled “Quarterly Survey of SEC Rulemaking and Major Court Decisions.”
+The article reviews the SEC’s rulemaking activities and court decisions relating to federal securities laws from July 1, 2025 through September 30, 2025.

-Corporate partner Kenneth Silverman and litigation partner and co-chair Brian Katz published an article in the Securities Regulation Law Journal, Winter 2023 ed. entitled “Quarterly Survey of SEC Rulemaking and Major Court Decisions.”
-The article reviews the SEC’s rulemaking activities and other decisions relating to federal securities laws from July 1, 2023 through September 30, 2023.
-“This quarter,” the authors write, “the SEC proposed six new rules and approved seven final rules.
-In pertinent part, the final and proposed rules continue the ongoing trend in recent years to modernize current regulatory frameworks in a manner that facilitates increased market resiliency and investor protection.”
-The highlight of SEC’s rulemaking this quarter was the adoption of new cybersecurity disclosure requirements for issuers.
+Corporate partner Kenneth Silverman and litigation partner Kerrin Klein published an article in the Securities Regulation Law Journal, Summer 2025 ed. entitled “Quarterly Survey of SEC Rulemaking and Major Court Decisions.”
+The article reviews the SEC’s rulemaking activities and court decisions relating to federal securities laws from January 1, 2025 through March 31, 2025.
+"This quarter," the authors write, "the SEC proposed no new rules and approved seven final rules.
+The final rules released this quarter generally provided technical changes to previously approved rules and the extension of compliance dates for other previously approved rules in order to give market participants time to properly implement necessary policies and procedures without risking unintended consequences for the market at large."

 Subscribe